TMI Convention 29 - 30 October 2025

 TOUR 1

-‘A Taste of Love’ The Ribble Valley Tour
+‘A Taste of Love’ The Ribble Valley Tour - Please note that this tour is now full

-Wednesday 29th October 2025, 12.30pm – 5pm
+Wednesday 29th October 2025, 12.00pm – 5pm

 Delegates will discover why Ribble Valley has gained a reputation as one of the tastiest food destinations in UK and why it is often referred to as the ‘Capital of Love’